If you have many users to manually map in the Map users and groups window, you can use PowerShell to generate the mapping file using a CSV file.

 Here's how you can fill your CSV file.
 In the current example, my two columns are named SourceValue and DestinationValue, and we will set the variable $csvfile:

 In this case, the email was used, but it can also be the username, the display name, the full name.
 The only condition is that it's found using the people picker.

 $mappingSettings = New-MappingSettings

 foreach ($row in $table)

-#Add the current row source user and destination user to the list of mappings
+#Add the current row source user and destination user to the mapping list

 Set-UserAndGroupMapping -MappingSettings $mappingSettings -Source $row.SourceValue -Destination $row.DestinationValue

 #The user and group mappings are exported to C:\FolderName\FileName.sgum Export-UserAndGroupMapping -MappingSettings $mappingSettings -Path C:\FolderName\FileName